Video Production Proposal: 9 Must-Haves

 Typical line items in a professional video production proposal include:

-Payment terms vary by company and project size, but a standard structure for mid-range productions is 40% at contract signing, 30% at the start of production, and 30% at final delivery.
-Some companies require 50% upfront for projects under $10,000.
+Payment terms vary by company and project size, but a standard structure for mid-range productions is 40 percent at contract signing, 30 percent at the start of production, and 30 percent at final delivery.
+Some companies require 50 percent upfront for projects under $10,000.
+Note what this structure protects: the production company against a client who disappears after the shoot, and the client against a company that takes the money and does not finish.
+A vendor asking for 100 percent upfront on a first engagement is asking you to carry all of the risk.

 For context on what different line items cost in the current market, see our video production rates guide.